ndaza02/house-of-grey-catalogue/README.md

-# Éclat - Luxury Fashion & Jewelry Catalog
+# House of Grey - Luxury Fashion & Jewelry Catalog

 A high-end e-commerce catalog website for luxury men's and women's clothing and jewelry.
 This is a front-end only implementation showcasing a responsive, modern design with smooth animations and interactive elements.